 Foreign spouses of Israeli citizens or permanent residents

-The following article is written by Michael Decker, an Israeli attorney specializing in immigration to Israel in the law offices of Cohen, Decker, Pex, Brosh.
+The following article is written by Michael Decker, an Israeli attorney specializing in immigration to Israel in our law offices.
 In it, he surveys the possible ways to obtain legal status for foreign spouses of Israeli citizens or permanent residents.

 Procedures for obtaining legal status for foreign spouses in Israel: